 Over-smoking meat is as dangerous as under-smoking it.
 Over-smoking can usually result in the meat becoming bitter.

-Meat will keep absorbing smoke as long as it’s placed inside the smoker.
-But you should consider being careful about the time given for smoking and the composition of smoke.
+The meat will keep absorbing smoke as long as it’s placed inside the smoker.
+But you should consider being careful about the time given for smoking and the composition of the smoke.

 To get a good smokey flavor, half of the smoking time is usually set aside for smoke absorption.